jacklion710/plugin-union-checker/README.md

 # Plugin Union Checker

 The Plugin Union Checker is a Python application that allows users to search for audio plugins on their system and generate a profile of the found plugins.
 Users can save their plugin profiles and compare them with others to find common plugins.
+Currently the software is up to date but the application builds are not.
+More features coming soon.

 ## Features